1860 United States presidential election in Iowa

 The 1860 United States presidential election in Iowa took place on November 6, 1860, as part of the 1860 United States presidential election.
 Iowa voters chose four representatives, or electors, to the Electoral College, who voted for president and vice president.

-Iowa was won by Illinois Representative Abraham Lincoln (R–Illinois), running with Senator Hannibal Hamlin, with 54.61% of the popular vote, against Senator Stephen A. Douglas (D–Vermont), running with 41st Governor of Georgia Herschel V. Johnson, with 43.22% of the popular vote.
+Iowa was won by the Republican nominees Illinois Representative Abraham Lincoln and his running mate Senator Hannibal Hamlin of Maine.
+They defeated the Democratic nominees Senator Stephen A. Douglas of Illinois and his running mate 41st Governor of Georgia Herschel V. Johnson.
+Lincoln won the state by a margin of 11.39%.